ChromeQ/airwallex-code-challenge/README.md

 There are a variety of tests in the `src/component/tests` folder.
 They include some snapshot tests, some basic unit tests and some integration tests.
 Tests are written using Jest and Enzyme.
-Although the app is not completely covered in tests and is not exhausive I hope the tests available demonstrate a thorough understanding of front end testing.
+Although the app is not completely covered in tests and is not exhaustive I hope the tests available demonstrate a thorough understanding of front end testing.